Join Our Team

 FLIPA is committed to prioritizing the human element in healthcare.
 By encouraging different viewpoints and fostering innovative thinking, we aim to build empowered, healthy, and thriving communities.
 Join us in making a meaningful impact.

-Standard BSC/Standard WLC
+Security Level: Standard BSC/Standard WLC

 • Support Project Directors to develop and manage project schedule and workplan to align to program objectives and funder requirements